-I am a twenty-nine-year-old heterosexual male and have been dating my girlfriend for over four years now.
+I am a 29 year old heterosexual male and have been dating my girlfriend for over four years now.
 Throughout my life I have pursued women with the intention of having a sexual relationship.
 I have had sex with over 50 women.
 I have nearly always "cheated" on my partners, including my current relationship.
 My relationships have always "faded" away because I believe I am unable to "love" and go beyond the early "passionate" stage.
 Once that is gone, I lose interest and can't sustain an emotional connection.
 I am very emotionally independent from my upbringing.

-I find myself not motivated to have sex with my girlfriend so much for the last 2-3 years.
+I find myself not motivated to have sex with my girlfriend so much for the last two to three years.
 I don't see myself as being very "sensual" or "passionate" anymore.
 When I was dating and going through relationships I had much more passion.
 That's how I hooked them.
 I truly got more pleasure turning my partner on than from my own orgasm.
 I still like to holdout until my girlfriend cums, but sometimes she doesn't and then I will.
-We have sex maybe 2 or 3 times a month and I would like to have more but am unmotivated.
+We have sex maybe two or three times a month and I would like to have more but am unmotivated.
 I want to get married and have kids sometime within the next five years and I do love my girlfriend.
 I could be happy with her as a wife and mother yet I need to deal with my issues first.

 I fantasize about other women often and masturbate more often than I have sex with my girlfriend.
 I have even masturbated while driving, which I don't do anymore.
 I have downloaded some pornographic images from the Internet, which I masturbate to even when she is in the house.
 I am scared.